 Grow Your Social Toolkit

 With empathy as a base, practice social skills in everyday moments.
 When giving feedback, open with genuine appreciation before discussing improvement.
 That turns confrontation into coaching.
-A higher-EQ approach leads to better collaboration and stronger teams, which improves workplace outcomes4.
+A higher-EQ approach leads to better collaboration and stronger teams, improving workplace outcomes4.

 Fueling Drive with Motivation and Optimism